 “Direct/None” traffic is a traffic source listed in Google Analytics that defines most traffic that does not come from a public website and does not have any Google Tracking URL parameters defined.
 Some examples of this are:

-While it’s impossible to determine exactly where all of your Direct/None traffic is coming from, there is a lot you can learn from the landing pages and the monthly increase/decrease to these pages.
-I created the video walkthrough included with this page, but here’s the walkthrough:
+While it’s impossible to determine exactly where all of your Direct/None traffic is coming from, there is a lot you can learn from the landing pages, where these users are coming from and if it’s legitimate traffic or not.

 This will show you a list of all the pages that “Direct/None” traffic is going to, which should give you quite a bit of insight as to how it may be getting there.
 Is there a blog post that is seeing a lot of traffic?
 It may have been mentioned in someone else’s newsletter, or linked form a PDF that is being circulated.